 Unlike the good, protective ozone layer in the upper stratosphere, ground-level ozone is a harmful air pollutant that affects all of us.
-It’s formed when emissions from everyday activities like:

 - Fueling vehicles

 - Emissions from oil and gas development, power plants, and other industrial activity

 These activities emit volatile organic compounds and nitrogen oxides that when combined, “cook” in heat and sunlight to form ozone.
 Hot summer days often provide the perfect conditions for increased ozone pollution.